NCR Atleos Corporation research snapshot

 Valuation and margin of safety

-The current price reflects a narrow premium to the pre-deal trading range.
-Margin of safety depends entirely on deal completion.
-Without the acquisition, the P/E of 19.38x may not be sustainable given mid-single-digit growth and high leverage.
+The current price reflects a narrow arbitrage discount to the current implied deal value near $48.39 rather than standalone valuation.
+Margin of safety depends almost entirely on deal completion and the BCO share price.
+Without the acquisition, the trailing P/E near 20.9 and the high leverage may not be sustainable given mid-single-digit revenue growth.

 Source-backed data